-Published continuously since 1903, the Register is among the oldest historical journals in the United States and continues to provide fresh perspectives on the history of Kentucky and its people.
+The Register of the Kentucky Historical Society has published continuously since 1903 and continues to provide fresh perspectives on the history and people of Kentucky.
 The Register includes the work of leading scholars on the commonwealth but is widely accessible to general readers interested in Kentucky history.

 Recent special issues have explored Abraham Lincoln and Kentucky, Kentucky and the Contested Legacy of Jefferson Davis, Appalachian Kentucky and the War on Poverty, Kentucky’s African American Past, and New Perspectives on Civil War–Era Kentucky.
 A forthcoming special issue will explore Twentieth-Century Kentucky.
 Each issue of the Register includes an extensive book review section covering recent scholarship on Kentucky as well as a wide array of works on American history and culture.